phoenix-rtos/phoenix-rtos-doc/coding.md

 ## Variables

-Variable should be named with one short words without the underline characters.
-If one word is not enough for variable name than use camelCase.
-When defining a variable assign it a value, do no assume that is't value is zero.
+Variables should be named with one short words without the underline characters.
+If one word is not enough for variable name then use camelCase.
+When defining a variable assign it a value, do not assume that isn't value is zero.

 ## Local variables